nazpins/naztech-automated-data-sorting-tools/naz-precision-classification-sorter/README.md

 Before you begin, ensure your system meets these requirements:
 - Windows 10 or higher
-- An NVIDIA GPU (if you want Tensorflow with GPU support)
+- An NVIDIA GPU (if you want TensorFlow with GPU support)
 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (recommended for managing environments)

 ## Installation